jvgonzalez/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
 Document Object Model
 2. What is an event?
+stuff that happens to HTML elements
 3. What is an event listener?
+things that happen to HTML elements when triggered by the DOM Javascript interface

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to give us access to the built in array methods
 5. What is a component?
+highly reusable class that allows us to create new instances easily

 ### Git Set up